AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 * The **Intersection** allows you to keep only the elements common to the different inbound populations in the activity.
 * The **Exclusion** allows you to exclude elements from one population according to certain criteria.

+## Configuration

 Follow these steps to configure the **Combine** activity:

+1. Add multiple activities such as **Build audience** activities to form at least two different execution branches.
-1. Add your **Combine** activity to any of the previous segmentation transitions.
+1. Add a **Combine** activity to any of the previous segmentation transitions.
 1. Select the segmentation type: union, intersection or exclusion.
 1. Click **Continue**.
 1. In the **Sets to join** section, check all the previous activities you wish you join.